TheBoogieman/universities-api-analysis/README.md

 This project demonstrates ETL capabilities by working with the Universities API to answer specific business questions about global higher education institutions.

 ### Business Questions
-1. ✅ Data Cleaning: Remove the "domains" column
+- Task 1: Data Cleaning: Remove the "domains" column
-2. ✅ Top Performers: Which three countries have the most universities?
+- Task 2: Top Performers: Which three countries have the most universities?
-3. ✅ Specific Analysis: How many universities are in the UK, France, and China?
+- Task 3: Specific Analysis: How many universities are in the UK, France, and China?
-4. ✅ Data Persistence: Store results in a database
+- Task 4: Data Persistence: Store results in a database
-5. ⏳ (Optional) Historical Analysis: 2010 enrollment statistics
+- Task 5: Historical Analysis: 2010/2013 enrollment statistics

 ## 🛠️ Tech Stack